Using the H5P Course Presentation Tool

 Fill in the fields and copy in the URL you would like to link and click Done.

-The link will appear as whatever is in the Title field.
+The link will appear as per the title you created.
 It is also possible to display this link as a button.

 Click the Image icon to insert an image.